jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 3/7 - Avengers Infinity War.md

 reviews/year: 2018
 ---

 All that.
 Ten years.
 18 movies.
-Dozens of huge name actors and crossovers, all leading to this. {{< crosslink "The Avengers" >}} gave us a team up, but Infinity War turned it all up to 11.
+Dozens of huge name actors and crossovers, all leading to this. [[The Avengers]]() gave us a team up, but Infinity War turned it all up to 11.
 The battle scenes are insane (especially that final battle in Wakanda, especially especially the return of Thor), the villain--Josh Brolin as Thanos--is powerful and {{< spoiler >}}ACTUALLY GETS A CHANCE TO WIN{{</ spoiler >}}, and I absolutely love seeing the interplay between all of the characters.

 > Thanos: Daughter.
 >